Computational-Redistricting/Redistricting_SFSRG/README.md

 # Running the program
 To use the program, follow these steps:
-# Running the program
-To use the program, follow these steps:
-1) Specify the extent of the run in the parameter file 'params.json':
+1. Specify the extent of the run in the parameter file 'params.json':
-	State, State-ID, and state_abr need to refer to the State for which the analysis is run.
+	- State, State-ID, and state_abr need to refer to the State for which the analysis is run.
 Examples: "Pennsylvania", 42, "PA" refers to Pennsylvania.
 	These parameters are used to download census tract-level data from the Census API as well as ACS 2018 Please refer to the StateCodes.txt for the specific IDs